cbrookins/blog.brookins.info/_posts/2024-04-10-shiori-bookmark-manager.md

 ### Why Shiori?

 **Self-Hosted**: This is the biggest win.
-My bookmarks are stored on my own server, giving me complete control and peace of mind.
+My bookmarks are stored on my own server, giving me complete control.
-**Simple and Powerful**: Shiori offers all the essential bookmarking features – adding, editing, deleting, and searching.
-But it doesn't overwhelm you with unnecessary clutter.
-**Double Duty**: Shiori works as both a command-line application and a web application.
-This flexibility is fantastic!
-I can manage my bookmarks on the go from the web interface or use the command line for quick access.
-**Offline Access**: Shiori can optionally create an offline archive of the webpages you bookmark.
-This means you can access them even without an internet connection.

 **Web Extension Support**: There's even a web extension for Firefox and Chrome, allowing you to seamlessly save bookmarks from your browser directly to Shiori.

-### Taking Back Control

-Shiori has given me back control of my bookmarks and the peace of mind that comes with knowing they're safe and secure.
-Plus, it's surprisingly user-friendly, making it a great option for both tech-savvy users and those who prefer a simpler approach.

-If you're looking for a self-hosted bookmark manager that's powerful yet approachable, I highly recommend checking out Shiori.
-It might just be the perfect solution for taking back control of your online reading experience.
+### Filling the Gap

+The only thing it was missing was a  way to bookmark something from my iPhone.

 Here is an [iOS shortcut](https://www.icloud.com/shortcuts/6742e9e3dd9a44be9ffb78083fa3d168) I threw together.